emurillojr/node-paypal-sdk-sample/README.md

 # node-paypal-sdk-sample
-A SAmple of how to use the PayPal REST SDK with Node.js
+A Sample of how to use the PayPal REST SDK with Node.js